Kazakhstan's oil output dropped 13% amid blackout

-Oil refining dropped to 28,900 tons from 37,300 tons, according to the same data.
+Oil refining dropped to 28,900 metric tons from 37,300 metric tons, according to the same data.
 The blackout led to an emergency shutdown of the Atyrau oil refinery.

+At a government meeting on Tuesday, Dauletzhan Khasanov, deputy chief executive of state oil company KazMunayGaz KMGZ.KZ, said the refinery planned to fully restore output by the end of the week.

+Prime Minister Alikhan Smailov told the same meeting that other companies affected by the blackout were gradually restarting their operations.

 ((olzhas.auyezov@thomsonreuters.com; +7 727 2508 500; Reuters Messaging: olzhas.auyezov.thomsonreuters.com@reuters.net))